stealthman22/100-days-of-code/r2-log.md

 Finally wrapped up the server-side, by building the image profile route.
 I am now ready to move on to the database section.

+DAY 43 - 44

+Started the DB section with a brief introduction to Database management systems (DBMS).
+Learnt the different types of DBMS and their key features;
+Relational DBMS: Uses rows and columns to store data, data fields must be predefined, they use the SQL structured query language) to communicate with the server
+Non-Relational DBMS: Stores each dataset as a file.
+They all have their unique language to communicate with the server.

+I have been working on setting up my dev environment for PostgreSQL. almost done just a few cleanups left.